F-1 Curricular Practical Training (CPT)

 - Students who use fewer than 12 months of full-time CPT still will be eligible for up to 12 months of OPT.

-The Curricular Practical Training (CPT) Application Process page contains detailed instructions, applications and submission instructions.
-Please note that all 3 applications must have the same start and end date employment periods.
+The Curricular Practical Training (CPT) Application Process page contains detailed instructions for your CPT application and submission instructions.

 Frequently Asked Questions